SSLcom/c2pasign/README.md

 npm run dev
 ```

 Open <http://localhost:3000>.
 The UI allows you to pick an image, sign it, and verify the resulting attestations directly from the browser via the built-in API routes.
+Toggle whether verification targets the freshly signed image or the original upload, and copy raw `c2patool` logs from the diagnostics panel to aid debugging.

 To create a production build and run it: